Brive circuit from Cerin

 Notes

 Parking at the start is limited.
-If it is busy, avoid congesting the village of Cérin and park at the Marchamp cemetery car park (between (9) and (10)) and start the hike at the end of the description.
+If it is busy, avoid congesting the village of Cérin and drive up to park at the Marchamp cemetery car park (between (9) and (10)) and start the hike from the end of the description.

-Please note that unlike a traditional mountain hike, this loop begins by descending into the valleys to reach streams and waterfalls before climbing back up to the starting point.
+Please note: unlike a typical mountain hike, this circular route begins by descending into the valleys to reach streams and waterfalls before climbing back up to return to the start.

-The circuit is listed in the PDIR (public hiking trail register) and is therefore fully marked in yellow, with directional signs at the main crossroads.
-Only the optional return trip (between (3) and (4)) to the top of the Chosas waterfall is not marked.
+The route is listed in the PDIR and is therefore fully marked in yellow, with directional signs at the main junctions.
+Only the optional out-and-back section (between (3) and (4)) to the top of the Chosas waterfall is unmarked.

-This circuit and the visit to the Chosas waterfall were directly inspired by the descriptions of Yves RAY ("Sentiers Bujistes") and the Sentier-Nature website.
+This route and the visit to the Chosas waterfall were directly inspired by the descriptions by Yves RAY (“Sentiers Bujistes”) and the Sentier-Nature website.

 Worth a visit

-In Cerin, the small museum was created following excavations that uncovered Palaeolithic remains in the quarries above the village.
+In Cerin, the small museum was established following excavations that uncovered Palaeolithic remains in the quarries above the village.

-Several sites along the streams were equipped with mills: the remains of ruined walls and old millstones can be seen at (5) and (8).
+Several sites along the streams were once home to mills: the remains of ruined walls and old millstones can be seen as you pass (5) and (8).

-In dry weather, the route is easy, but the waterfalls may be dry (especially the Chosas waterfall).
-However, in wet weather, the streams are full and so are the waterfalls.
-In this case, the route can be slippery, especially between (6) and (8).
+In dry weather, the walk is easy, but the waterfalls may be low on water (particularly the one at Chosas); however, in wet weather, the streams are full of water and so are their waterfalls.
+In this case, the path can be slippery, particularly between (6) and (8).

 Reviews and comments